| |

 rather than in recorded unemployment.
 With job losses

-in the export sector the proportion of workers in vulnerable
+in the export sector the proportion of workers in

-employment in export dependent countries has tended
+vulnerable employment in export dependent countries

-of almost 5 million.
-This trend is to be expected, as
+a projected increase of almost 5 million.
+This trend

-many workers who have lost their job in export-oriented
+is to be expected, as many workers who have lost their

-manufacturing cannot afford to join the ranks of the
+to join the ranks of the unemployed and instead will

-unemployed and instead will take up employment in the
+take up employment in the informal sector, perhaps

-informal sector, perhaps working in agricultural activities
+working in agricultural activities or in informal

-or in informal services, such as street vending.''
+services, such as street vending.''

 Consider, for example, a country like Thailand, for